All women cannot be empowered if we do not address the issues of race and racism.

-Corporations, nonprofit organizations, community groups and schools have found participating in this citywide forum to be thought-provoking and encouraging.
-Attendees will leave Conversations inspired to personally take action to improve race and gender equity at work, in the community, and with family and friends.
+Corporations, nonprofit organizations, community groups, and schools have found participating in this citywide forum to be thought-provoking and encouraging.
+Attendees left CONVERSATIONS inspired to personally take action to build alliances to improve race and gender equity at work, in the community, and with family and friends.

 265 Peachtree Center Ave, NE

 Registration: 11:00 am | Program: 11:30 am-1:30 pm